 Serous ovarian neoplasms are subdivided into benign, borderline, and malignant lesions according to their malignant potential and clinical ...

-Ovarian teratomas is the most common group of ovarian germ cell tumors.
+Ovarian teratomas are the most common group of ovarian germ cell tumors.

 They can be divided into 3 main sub types